Bernie Sanders Pranked By Russians Posing As Greta Thunberg

 I want to thank the people of New Hampshire for our great victory last night, and let me thank the thousands of volunteers who knocked on doors in the rain and the snow and the cold.
 The reason we won is because of the hard work of so many volunteers who make up our unprecedented movement.
 Now it’s on to Nevada, it’s on to South Carolina, it’s on to win the Democratic nomination, and together, I have no doubt that we will defeat Donald Trump.

 Stolyarov and Kuznetsov have pranked high-profile politicians and celebrities in the United States before.
 The duo has a project titled “Stars Save the Earth” where they pose as Thunberg and prank people.
 The pair has also pranked Senator Lindsey Graham by pretending to be Turkey’s defense minister.
-They also fooled Representative Adam Schiff when they posed as the speaker of Ukraine’s parliament, and Representative Maxine Waters by acting as Thunberg.
+They also fooled Representative Adam Schiff when they posed as the speaker of Ukraine’s parliament, and Representative Maxine Waters by again acting as Thunberg.

-This time, they declined to release a copy of the audio recording for several months until Sanders had success at both the New Hampshire and Iowa primaries.
+This time, they decided to wait to release a copy of the audio recording for several months until Sanders had success at both the New Hampshire and Iowa primaries.